The MRDFITS utility in the IDL

 will be stored.
 A number of optional keyword parameters are available.

-MRDFITS() with the IDL
+MRDFITS() compatible with the

 ALIAS Specify translation of column names to structure tags